The Circulation Foundation is proud to introduce its patrons, whose support we very much appreciate.

 Professor Roger Greenhalgh

-Professor Greenhalgh, Professor of Surgery at Imperial College, London, has been an important driving force behind multi-centre clinical trials that have proved to be of seminal importance in vascular surgery.
+Professor Greenhalgh, Emeritus Professor of Surgery at Imperial College London, has been an important driving force behind multi-centre clinical trials, UK Small Aneurysm Trial and EVAR trials 1 and 2, that have proved to be of seminal importance in vascular surgery.

-He has held a number of positions including President of The Vascular Society of Great Britain and Ireland and President for the European Society for Vascular Surgery.
+He has held a number of positions including President of The Vascular Society of Great Britain and Ireland, President of the European Board of Surgery, President of the European Federation of Surgical Specialties and is Hon.
+Life President of the European Board of Vascular Surgery.
+He convened the first meeting of the European Society for Vascular Surgery and was the Founder Chairman of the European Journal of Vascular Surgery.

-Professor Greenhalgh is also the founder of the Charing Cross International Symposium, a four day event, now in its 34th year, which brings together vascular surgeons from around the world.
+Professor Greenhalgh is also the founder of the Charing Cross International Symposium, now in its 42nd year, which brings together vascular surgeons from around the world in person and by live stream broadcast.

 Professor Averil Mansfield